-Soon, I was introduced to Csabai, fish and sauerkraut soups laden with paprika, spicy bratwurst, speck, goulasch and csipetke, with noodles served apricot jam and walnuts and Kugelhof for dessert.
+Soon, I was introduced to Csabai sausage, fish and sauerkraut soups laden with paprika, spicy bratwurst, speck, goulasch and csipetke, with noodles served apricot jam and walnuts and Kugelhof for dessert.
 These dishes were impossibly exotic and deeply stimulating.
 I realised that the Vargas were people who cherished both family and a love of food.

 One Easter Friday evening, my middle brother was gathering firewood on a tractor at the bottom of the gully with my mother.
 He fell off into a creek, and the tractor rolled on top of him.
 Nick was badly injured, and my mother called up the gully for me to ring for an ambulance to take him down to the hospital in Adelaide.
 My youngest brother and I were temporarily absorbed into the Vargas’ household where Easter preparations were well under way.
 I was distracted from the stress and fear of what had happened by Balázs, who involved me in the preparation an enormous ham which he was boiling for their traditional post midnight-mass supper.
 Such extravagance!